camwestwood/xapi/common_structures.md

 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>
 	<tr>
 		<td>context.platform [1]</td>
 		<td>The platform used in the experience of this learning activity.
-The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"</td>
+The value used should not change between platform upgrades and version changes and, should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"</td>
 		<td>string</td>
 	</tr>
 	<tr>